dweissner/dweissner.github.io/_posts/2026-01-25-AWS-Pricing-Strategy-Ripple.md

 ### AWS GROWTH & RIPPLE EFFECTS
-Success took off for AWS as 12,000 developers had signed up for their storage solution [1](https://fortune.com/longform/amazon-web-services-ceo-adam-selipsky-cloud-computing/S3) on launch day and over 240,000 developers were working with AWS by the end of its first year [2](https://s2.q4cdn.com/299287126/files/doc_financials/annual/2006AnnualReport.pdf).
+Success took off for AWS as 12,000 developers signed up for their storage solution S3 [1](https://fortune.com/longform/amazon-web-services-ceo-adam-selipsky-cloud-computing/S3) on launch day and over 240,000 developers were working with AWS by the end of its first year [2](https://s2.q4cdn.com/299287126/files/doc_financials/annual/2006AnnualReport.pdf).
 In a wide rippling of effects, AWS seized market share and also captured new markets as more startups could now get online with a credit card and pay a monthly bill for what they need instead of raising thousands or millions to buy servers and obtain access to data centers.
 This became a key enabler of new business ventures as a Silicon Valley entrepreneur told Wired.
 "Infrastructure is the big guys' most powerful asset.
 This levels the playing field."[3](https://www.wired.com/2008/04/mf-amazon/).
 Had it not been for the financial crisis in 2007, we may have seen an immediate multiplier effect from cloud computing on startup growth but we did see a sharp acceleration when it recovered (see below).
 [4](https://siliconvalleyindicators.org/data/economy/innovation-entrepreneurship/startups/number-of-seed-or-early-stage-startups-and-total-number-of-startup-companies/?utm_source=chatgpt.com)

 <img src="{{ site.url }}{{ site.baseurl }}/images/2026-01-25-AWS1.png" alt="AWS1" style="width: 500px; height: auto; flex-shrink: 0;">